dbalouek/ChoreoMicroservices/README.md

 ## Running

-The UI is located at http://localhost:8080/ (doesn't work that well right now)
+The UI is located at http://localhost:8080

 Visualizer to see where the containers are running is located at http://localhost:9000 (only if using swarm)